m41na/reactive-html/README.md

 </script>
 ```

 That's it.
 Type in the input, the text updates.
 Change the model, the input updates.
 Pure reactivity, zero magic.
-[Read more...](./MARKETING.md)

 ## Features